KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ## Instantiating XMP metadata
-Metadata can be instantiate in a node by defining the extensions.KHR_xmp property and, within that, an index into the `xmps` array using the `xmp` property.
+Metadata can be instantiate in a node by defining the extensions.KHR_xmp property and, within that, an index into the `packets` array using the `packet` property.
 The following example shows a glTF Mesh instantiating the XMP metadata at index `0`.

 ```